-3.4.1.3 CITI Renewal Training
+4.2.1.3 CITI Renewal Training

 All investigators and research staff are required to renew their Human Subjects Research Training, Clinical Research Coordinator Training, and Good Clinical Practice Training at least once every 3 years; the Conflict of Interest training is every 4 years.
 Initial approval of IRB submissions will be withheld until all study personnel have been verified as having completed/updated training and financial disclosure reports.
-Additionally, approval of continuing reviews may be denied if training of any study personnel has lapsed.
+Additionally, approval of other types of submissions (amendments, continuing reviews, etc.) will be denied if training of any study personnel has lapsed.
 Renewal training is identical to the initial CITI course.
 Lapsed training will also be reported as a finding requiring correction on any routine or for-cause audits conducted.

-3.4.2 Research Financial Disclosure
+4.4.2 Research Financial Disclosure

-All research staff must have a current Annual Research Financial Disclosure statement on file with the ORR in accordance with TTUHSC EP OP 73.09 Financial Conflicts of Interest in Research.
-The link to the Financial Disclosure form is available at https://elpaso.ttuhsc.edu/research/financial-disclosure.aspx.
+All research staff must have a current Annual Research Financial Disclosure statement on file with the OR in accordance with TTUHSC EP OP 73.09 Financial Conflicts of Interest in Research.
+The annual disclosure form may be accessed through iRIS via the Conflict of Interest Module under "My Workspaces" at the top left of the iRIS dashboard.

-3.4.3 Investigator Conflicts of Interest
+4.4.3 Investigator Conflicts of Interest